tanvir108115/huffmand_encoder_decoder/README.md

 ## About this project:
 1. This project should me able to do Halfman encode and decode for any file format.
 So far I have tested ".txt" ".jpg" ".mkv" and ".rar" format.
 2. Multithreading has been used for the encoding part.
 3. It can encode file of any size as long as the disk has enough space.
-(Usually it will require 2-3 times space than the size of file)
+(It requires 2-3 times the space of input file size.)
 3. Decoding for too large file will give Memory error as it was not possible to succesfully implement multithreading and data dumping for large files yet. ( Loss of data was proportional to file size while tried to use multithread for this part.)
 4. If the there is less diversity of data in input file ( ususally for text files), the encoded file size will be less than the input file.